glowkeeper/Provenator/README.md

 Once **Provenator** is running on [rinkeby](https://www.rinkeby.io) and [ipfs](https://ipfs.io/), it won't cost any real Ether to load a media resource and register its provenance.
 However, you will need some test Ether, and the [rinkeby faucet](https://www.rinkeby.io/#faucet) has instructions for getting some of that.

-Meanwhile, if you have any problems, or you would like to get involved, perhaps by helping to port the application to the Ethereum testnet [rinkeby](https://www.rinkeby.io) and the content delivery network [ipfs](https://ipfs.io/), or by getting involved in [future work](#1), then please email s dot huckle at sussex dot ac dot uk.
+Meanwhile, if you have any problems, or you would like to get involved, perhaps by helping to port the application to the Ethereum testnet, or by getting involved in [future work](#1), then please email s dot huckle at sussex dot ac dot uk.

 ## Prerequisites